Zendro-dev/graphql-server-model-codegen/README.md

 *label* | String | Name of the column in the target model to be used as a display name in the GUI.
 *sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI.

-When the association is of type *to_many* and it referes to a more particular type of association *many_to_many*  it's necessary to describe two extra arguments given that the association is made with a cross table.
+When the association is of type *many_to_many* it's necessary to describe two extra arguments given that the association is made with a cross table.
 These arguments are:

 name | Type | Description
 ------- | ------- | --------------